AppOmni raises $40M for tools to secure enterprise SaaS apps – TechCrunch

 The funding is coming on the back of a huge year for AppOmni.
 The company grew 900%, co-founder and CEO Brendan O’Connor told TechCrunch, and it has managed to stay at 100% customer retention — that is, AppOmni has yet to lose a single customer since it was founded.

-The company today integrates with over 100 connectors, platforms used by developers and IT teams at companies to manage the apps that their businesses use, tools Splunk and Sumo Logic.
-Through this, AppOmni is able to aggregate and normalize event data around those apps, in addition to deeper monitoring in cases where it can integrate with apps themselves (those integrations to date include some of the most popular apps that enterprises use today, including Salesforce and Slack, Zoom, Microsoft 365, Box and Github).
+The company today integrates with more than 100 connectors, platforms used by developers and IT teams at companies to manage the apps that their businesses use, such as tools like Splunk and Sumo Logic.
+Through this, AppOmni is able to aggregate and normalize event data around those apps, in addition to deeper monitoring in cases where it can integrate with apps themselves (those integrations to date include some of the most popular apps that enterprises use today, including Salesforce and Slack, Zoom, Microsoft 365, Box and GitHub).

 As O’Connor describes it, the sheer number of apps that enterprise teams use and adopt has made managing security around them very complex.
 Partly because of how SaaS is set up for usage by as many people in and outside the organization as possible (to make the apps more useful), AppOmni estimates that some 95% of enterprises “overprovision” permissions for external users.

-On top of that, some of the biggest problems occur indirectly, specifically when applications are linked up together, creating a flow of sensitive data.
+On top of that, some of the biggest problems occur indirectly, specifically when applications are linked together, creating a flow of sensitive data.
 AppOmni says that some 55% of companies have sensitive data living in SaaS systems that has been inadvertently exposed to the anonymous internet, sitting there completely unguarded, in this way.
 (See Zack’s story here for a recent example of how this can play out.)

-This is an issue, he said, that is unique to SaaS, which he describes different architecturally to any software that companies might have used in the past.
+This is an issue, he said, that is unique to SaaS, which he describes as different architecturally to any software that companies might have used in the past.
 “There is no operating system, no network that is exposed to customers,” he said.

 The idea is that AppOmni provides a dashboard to make that monitoring much less murky.
 “One of our customers described using AppOmni as being akin to turning a light on in a dark room,” O’Connor said.

-O’Connor and his co-founder, Brian Soby (the CTO), have first-hand knowledge of the challenges of securing SaaS applications: both spent years at Salesforce — with O’Connor the company’s SVP and “chief trust officer”, a role he left to join ServiceNow as its security CTO, before leaving there to co-found AppOmni with Soby.
+O’Connor and his co-founder, Brian Soby (the CTO), have firsthand knowledge of the challenges of securing SaaS applications: both spent years at Salesforce — with O’Connor the company’s SVP and “chief trust officer”, a role he left to join ServiceNow as its security CTO, before leaving there to co-found AppOmni with Soby.

 It’s partly that track record, along with AppOmni’s own track record, that has given the startup the attention that it has from investors.
 Interestingly, Scale came to know AppOmni not over a coffee or a pitch deck, but as one of those satisfied customers, which eventually led the VC to offer to invest.